pagkly/Zed/Investopedia3/Ratchet Effect Definition.md

 ## The Ratchet Effect and Labor Markets

-In labor markets, the ratchet effect presents itself in situations where workers, who are subject to performance pay, [choose to restrict their output](https://www.nber.org/papers/w16325.pdf).
+In labor markets, the ratchet effect presents itself in situations where workers, who are subject to performance pay, [[choose to restrict their output]](https://www.nber.org/papers/w16325.pdf).
 They do this because they are anticipating that the company will respond to higher output levels by raising output requirements or cutting pay.
 This constitutes a multi-period, principal-agent problem.
 However, the ratchet effect in labor markets is nearly eliminated, when competition is introduced.
 This is true regardless of whether market conditions favor firms or workers.

 ## Effects of the Ratchet Effect on Industry